mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 FPC Validator: This validation complements the Peer validation logic by validating transactions produced by an FPC Chaincode.
 It does this by checking that each transaction has been cryptographically signed (endorsed) by a Chaincode Enclave that is listed in the FPC Registry and is authorized for that chaincode.

-FPC Client SDK extension: This extends the NodeSDK (or Go SDK) with extra functionality that allows users to write end-to-end secure FPC-based applications.
+FPC Client SDK extension: This extends the Fabric Client SDKs with extra functionality that allows users to write end-to-end secure FPC-based applications.
 In particular, the client SDK extension will provide these core functions: 1) FPC transaction proposal creation (including transparent encryption of arguments) 2) FPC transaction proposal response validation and decryption of the result; 3) FPC deployment/setup functionality.
-The encryption of transaction arguments in the proposal is performed by the Client SDK "under the covers" without requiring any special action by the users.
-With FPC the users still use normal invoke/query functions to issue transaction invocations.
+The encryption of transaction arguments in the proposal is performed by the Client SDK "under the covers" without requiring any special action by the users, i.e., the users still use normal invoke/query functions to issue FPC transaction invocations.
 For the MVP, we intend to support the peer CLI only.
 Extended support for the NodeSDK (or Go SDK) will be future work.